Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

   of the service.
 * Data access should be minimized to only those personnel who require access to perform operational duties.
-It should also be limited to anonymized or pseudonymized data were operationally feasible, with access to unencrypted only permitted when necessary.
+It should also be limited to anonymized or pseudonymized data were operationally feasible, with access to full logs (if any are held) only permitted when necessary.

 Optimizations: